ecabreja623/PutMeOn/README.md

 - Create a profile page that displays their data
 - Search for other users/friends
-- Create and delete playlists
+- Create, delete, and update playlists

 ## Design